Modified treatment policy effect estimation with weighted energy distance

-We propose a set of energy distance-based tools to enhance the estimation of MTP effects.
-Specifically, our methods provide 1) an assessment of a feasible range of shifts for a class of MTPs for arbitrary weighting methods for a given dataset and 2) a comparison of different weighting methods for MTPs.
-Finally, we introduce energy balancing weights which have optimal reduction of distributional imbalance to the target population, providing a new robust weighting approach for MTP estimation.
+In this paper, we provide 1) a novel testing framework for the assessment of a feasible range of shifts for a class of MTPs for arbitrary weighting methods for a given dataset and 2) methods for comparison of different weighting methods for MTPs.
+Finally, we introduce energy balancing weights for MTPs, a weighting approach for MTP estimation which reduces \textit{distributional} imbalance to the target population, reducing sensitivity of findings to model misspecification of the conditional density function.
+Although this paper primarily focuses on MTPs, we show that our error decomposition, methods, and setup are straightforwardly extended to stochastic interventions \citep{kennedy2019nonparametric, diaz2020causal, hejazi2023nonparametric}, allowing the use of our methods for a far broader class of settings beyond MTPs.
+See Section \ref{sec:stochastic} and Supplementary Material Section \ref{suppsec:SI} for more detail.
+We conclude our manuscript with an analysis of the impact of changes to mechanical power of ventilation from current practice on in-hospital mortality.